coderextreme/Analytic-Assets-Calculator/README.md

 `
 stock-in-one-exchange.csv div same-stock-in-another-exchange.csv
 `
-the resul is a chart that moves around the number 1, and shows differences of the same stock being traded at both exchanges
+the result is a chart that moves around the number 1, and shows differences of the same stock being traded at both exchanges

 ## F Bugs: